laurencelundblade/QCBOR/README.md

   of memory usage making it good for embedded implementations that have to run in small fixed memory.

 **Supports all of RFC 7049 except strict mode** – With some size limits, all data types and formats specified are supported.
-Decoding indefinite length strings is supported, but requires a string allocator (see documentation).
-The most notable part of RFC 7049 not supported is detection of duplicate keys in maps, however, the duplicates are passed up to the caller so they can do duplicate detection.
+  Decoding indefinite length strings requires a string allocator (see documentation).
+The most notable part of RFC 7049 not supported is detection of duplicate keys in maps, however, the duplicates are passed up to the caller so it can do duplicate detection.

 **Extensible and general** – Provides a way to handle data types that are not directly supported.